Phahrolrazi Mohd Zawawi: Relations with former Menteri Besar Azizan Abdul Razak

-Member of the Kedah State Legislative Assembly for Alor Mengkudu (since 2018)
+Member of the Kedah State Legislative Assembly for Alor Mengkudu (2018–2023)

 In the 2018 Kedah state election, he contested for a different seat and in a different ticket.
 He was nominated by his new party AMANAH which is part of PH to contest for Alor Mengkudu state seat.
 He managed to claim victory again and be elected as the new Alor Mengkudu MLA for his term.
 PH also defeated BN in the election and formed the new administration led by Kedah PH and BERSATU Chairman as well as new Menteri Besar Mukhriz Mahathir replacing the BN administration under Ahmad Bashah Md Hanipah.
 However, given that he is the PH and government MLA, he was not reappointed as an EXCO member by Mukhriz.

+In the 2023 Kedah state election, he was not nominated by his new party PKR to contest in the elections and defend the Alor Mengkudu state seat.
+Instead, PH was contested by former Pokok Sena MP, Mahfuz Omar from AMANAH, another component party of Pakatan Harapan and won by Muhamad Radhi Mat Din of Perikatan Nasional (PN) in the election.